 - Some people have a genetic predisposition to tendon issues so you may notice that you have similar issues to your family members.

 It is important to see your health professional to discuss the best ways to treat your personal situation, and they can provide pain relief as well!
 See below for some general guidelines on treating tendinopathy in runners.

 Ideas to improve your tendon health:

 - Reduce pain.
-The first step is to allow the tendon to rest to a point that is pain free.
-This not only means running but also other aspects of your life, like walking, lifting and strength training.
-All is not lost though, your physiotherapist can guide you with exercises that load and strengthen the tendon in a positive way, and you can always work on your upper body!
+The first step is to allow the tendon to rest from the painful activities.
+This not only means running but might also include other aspects of your life, like walking, lifting and strength training.
+All is not lost though, your physiotherapist can guide you with exercises that strengthen the tendon in a positive way to help it recover.

 - Don’t stretch it!
 When the tendon is unhappy, pulling on it is the last thing it needs.
 If you feel stiff, it is better to massage the nearby muscle, with a massage ball, a foam roller or even your hands!
 It is best to avoid massaging directly over the painful tendon.